Welcome to Hawk Racing

-Director of Hawk Racing, Stuart Hicken, is the driving force behind the teams success.
+Hawk Racing’s Team Principal, Stuart Hicken, is the driving force behind the teams successes.
 After retiring from competitive racing, Stuart worked on Grand Prix bikes for a decade before switching to team management, forming his own team and entering the Championship in 1998.

 The team immediately racked up the results; winning the Cup Championship in their debut season with Phil Giles before they scored their first podium with Glen Richards in 2003 and a maiden race win with Scott Smart in 2004.
-Hicken’s team were victorious in the National Superstock 1000 Championship in 2011 as Richard Cooper won the title.
-The team showed strong progress at the start of the 2012 season with Linfoot scoring the team their first top ten finish since switching to BMW machinery.
-Barry Burrell then gave the team their best finish of the season at Brands Hatch with a fourth place which was continued by Jon Kirkham and James Westmoreland in 2013.
+Hicken’s team were victorious in the National Superstock 1000 Championship in 2011 as Richard Cooper won the title, using BMW machinery.
+The team continued to show strong progress through 2012 and 2013.

-2014 saw Hawk Racing’s and Buildbase BMW most successful season to date, during this remarkable season the team won seven British Superbike races with Ryuichi Kiyonari with a broken collarbone preventing him from challenging for the overall title at the the final round.
-Lee Jackson took his first ever Superstock 1000cc win at Thruxton.
-Michael Dunlop won both Superbike TT races, with a win and second position at the NW200 on board the Hawk Racing BMW S1000RR.
+2014 transpired to be Hawk Racing and Buildbase BMW Motorrads most successful racing season to date.
+During this remarkable season the team won seven British Superbike races, Lee Jackson took his first ever Superstock 1000cc win at Thruxton and Michael Dunlop won both Superbike TT races, with a win and second position at the North West 200 on board the Hawk Racing BMW S1000RR.

-2015 saw Lee Jackson move into Superbikes alongside Ryuichi Kiyonari.
-Lee had a successful debut year in Superbikes, with several top 10 results.
-We also saw Richard Cooper join us late in the race calendar and Michael Dunlop made a welcome return to the team during the Isle of Man TT races.
-Michael secured the 2nd fastest lap in the history of the event with a 132.515mph lap of the mountain circuit.
+In 2015 Lee Jackson moved into Superbikes alongside Ryuichi Kiyonari.
+Lee had a successful début year, with several top 10 results.
+Richard Cooper joined the team late in the race calendar and Michael Dunlop made a sensational return to the team mid-way through practise week at the Isle of Man TT races.
+Michael went on to secured the 2nd fastest lap in the history of the event with a 132.515mph lap of the mountain circuit on BMW machinery.